paulbutcher/ScalaMock/new_homepage_src/_user_guide/062_sharing_specs2.md

 ## Fixture contexts

-*Fixture context* instances should be created per test-case basis and implement `MockContext` trait.
+*Fixture context* instances should be created on a per test-case basis and implement the `MockContext` trait.

-Fixture contexts are more flexible and are recommended for complex test suites where single set of fixtures does not fit all test cases.
+Fixture contexts are more flexible and are recommended for complex test suites where a single set of fixtures does not fit all test cases.

 ### Basic usage

-For simple test cases it's enough to run each test case in new `MockContext` scope.
+For simple test cases it's enough to run each test case in a new `MockContext` scope:

 ```scala
 class BasicCoffeeMachineTest extends Specification {